 Narcolepsy is a clinical syndrome of daytime sleepiness, cataplexy (sudden bilateral loss of muscle tone), hypnagogic hallucinations, and sleep paralysis.
 Only one-third of patients will have all of these classical findings.

-ETIOLOGY: Narcolepsy Type 1 results from the loss of the neuropeptides orexin (hypocretin), which is dorsolateral hypothalamic neuropeptides that function in the promotion of wakefulness and in regulating of the sleep-wake cycles, and its deficiency could lead to malfunctioning of these systems excessive daytime sleepiness.
+ETIOLOGY: Narcolepsy Type 1 results from the loss of the neuropeptides orexin (hypocretin), which is a dorsolateral hypothalamic neuropeptide that function in the promotion of wakefulness and in regulating the sleep-wake cycles, and its deficiency could lead to malfunctioning of these systems excessive daytime sleepiness.

 2-Cataplexy: it is emotionally triggered transient muscle weakness.
-Most episodes are triggered by strong emotions such as laughter, joking, excitement, anger or grief in some individuals.
+Most episodes are triggered by strong emotions such as laughter, joking, excitement, anger, or grief in some individuals.
 Cataplexy develops within three to five years of the onset of sleepiness in 60 percent of people with narcolepsy.
-The muscle weakness is often partial, affecting the face, neck, and knees.
+Muscle weakness is often partial, affecting the face, neck, and knees.
 Severe episodes can induce bilateral weakness or paralysis, causing the patient to collapse.
 Sometimes, the weakness can have an atypical appearance with facial tremor, or tongue protrusion, especially in children.
-Consciousness remains intact during cataplexy, and the weakness usually resolve in less than two minutes.
+Consciousness remains intact during cataplexy, and the weakness usually resolves in less than two minutes.

-3-Hypnagogic hallucinations: which are vivid, often frightening visual, tactile, or auditory hallucinations that occur as the patient is falling asleep.
+3-Hypnagogic hallucinations: these are vivid, often frightening visual, tactile, or auditory hallucinations that occur as the patient is falling asleep.
 They probably result from a mixture of wakefulness and the dreaming of rapid eye movement (REM) sleep.
-Hypnopompic hallucinations are similar hallucinations that occur upon awakening; they can also occur in narcolepsy, but are less common.
+Hypnopompic hallucinations are similar hallucinations that occur upon awakening; they can also occur in narcolepsy but are less common.